 The increasing demand for automation in many industries has led to the increased adoption of robotics systems.
-This trend is also followed by increased usage of smart devices, a rising number of cloud streaming services, and the evolution of bandwidth that contribute to the expanse of the cloud robotics market.
+This trend is also followed by increased usage of smart devices, a rising number of cloud streaming services, and the evolution of bandwidth that contribute to the expansion of the cloud robotics market.
 The global market value for cloud robotics is estimated at 4.7 billion USD in 2020.
 This number is projected to reach 29.2 billion USD by 2028, growing at a CAGR of 25.8%.

-Cost-effectiveness, low infrastructure requirement, and enhanced process efficiency using cloud robotics are other key factors that encourage businesses to embrace this emerging technology rapidly.
+Cost-effectiveness, low infrastructure requirements, and enhanced process efficiency using cloud robotics are other key factors that encourage businesses to embrace this emerging technology rapidly.
 Innovations and solutions in the cloud robotics sphere are also expected to rise as companies are willing to invest in the robotics market.

 The United States leads in market share, and Brazil is to witness significant growth